firdayantikmd/bangkit-money-tracker-api/README.md

 # bangkit-money-tracker-api
 This is the a simple app deployed to Google App Engine.
-The front end app can be found here https://github.com/firdayantikmd/bangkit-money-tracker.git.
+The frontend app can be found here https://github.com/firdayantikmd/bangkit-money-tracker.git.

 ## Prerequisites
 1. You have to cerate a Google Cloud Storage Bucket to store the uploaded images.